 In 2021, Which?
 Magazine ranked Bridgwater last of the 68 service areas it visited, strongly criticising its cleanliness and facilities.
 They gave it a total score of 32%, well below any of the others.
 Moto said they were "appalled" by the discovery, while Sedgemoor Apple reported that Bridgwater's Ian Liddell-Grainger MP has called on the service area to be closed.

-Unlike all other Moto services, until about 2005 Bridgwater had an unbranded restaurant.
+Unlike all other Moto service areas, until about 2005 Bridgwater had an unbranded restaurant.
 The toilet signs inside the service area were also still in previous operator First's green and red branding until 2018.

 See also: M5 Planning Applications

 When the M5 was built, the area around North Petherton and Adsborough was searched for a suitable reserve site, which never needed to be used.

 Around the time that the current service area was planned, another site in the south-west corner of J24 was planned by Welcome Break, and taken over by Granada.
 It would have had an entrance on the link road which looped round to the J24 roundabout.
 This was rejected at a public inquiry.

 Meanwhile another site was proposed by Hallam Land Management on the east side of J24, accessed from Huntworth Lane.
 A fourth site was planned by Somerset County Council on the M5 at East Bower, a few miles north of here.
 Somerset County Council's plan may have sounded the most sensible, but the Highways Agency said it was too close to Sedgemoor and refused to connect it to the motorway.

 One councillor later explained that the decision to build the service area where it is - which is the furthest from the M5 of all the options proposed - was due to people "kicking up a stink".